jozavala-msft/data-accelerator/Local-Tutorial-2-Add-an-Alert.md

+Often, you want to be alerted based on certain conditions being met in the streaming data.
+Data Accelerator makes it very easy to do so, without having to write any code.
 In this tutorial, you'll learn to:
  - Create a an alert and an aggregated alert without writing code

 # Creating an alert